 What will a normal day at the camp look like?

-Each summer staff member will work 2 meals per day on a rotating basis with other staff members.
+Each summer staff member not already on the Kitchen Team will work 1 meal per day on a rotating basis with other staff members.
 When you are on breakfast duty, you will have to rise early as most campers eat breakfast around 7:30-8:00 in the morning.
-Your duties during the day will vary depending on your specialty area, but this time will include such things as lifeguarding, refereeing for bazooka ball, helping out on the ropes course, working in concessions or in the gift shop, or keeping the camp grounds clean.
+Your duties during the day will vary depending on your specialty area, but this time will include such things as life-guarding, supervising camper activities, helping out on the ropes course, working in concessions or in the gift shop, or keeping the camp grounds clean.
 When possible, you may be allotted short periodic breaks during the day to rest.
 Campers generally eat dinner around 5:30, and the evening will see worship services (which you will be allowed to attend so long as any necessary jobs are done) and some time for kids to visit the concession stand.
 Once concessions is cleaned up, it will be time for bed.
-Your RA will check to ensure that you are in your room and your lights are out at the proper time so that you will be rested for the upcoming day.
 As soon as a group leaves, all summer staff members are expected to participate in cleaning the rooms in preparation for the next incoming group.
 Once the cleaning is finished and approved by a supervisor, you will be off duty.

 What will my wages be?